 You can pre-order here.
-Which I recommend, as this will be a limited 1x run and, it has already exceeded sales of any of my other art books combined.
+Which I recommend, as this will be a limited 1x run and, it has already exceeded my expectations.
 I’m a little disturbed by this fact.
 Clevelanders love their Clevelanding, man.

 There comes a point where you have to stop.
 I could have kept going with this project, but there is just too much content, really.
 I couldn’t tell anyone about this book without a, “have you seen the bathroom at…” But sometimes, it just wasn’t a place that met my documentation criteria, or it was difficult to photograph, or was just not that special in whatever weird way I wanted it to be.
 Some photos are detail shots, some give way to the entire space, and some have me posing in mirrors because, well — that’s just what happens sometimes.

 This book is an Objet d’art.
 Only found in select Cleveland retailers and through my shop.

 Everyone’s a curator these days.
 Right?
 Curator of content, of ideas, of a Pinterest board, or a music collection on your iPod.

 Well for the first time since 2001 (Blood Moon group show in Hollywood at the now defunct HQ Gallery) I actually curated something in the proper sense of the word.
 I was asked by Cleveland West Art League to choose this year’s Six in Studio artists.
 All of the artists I selected I find do something relating to the word or notion of “organic”, or even biomorphic as it were.
 I didn’t think there would be a cohesive theme in who I picked — but there it is.
 Almost all women, too!
 That wasn’t intentional when I looked at the submissions of images but I’m glad it worked out that way.

 This is a strange experience for me because I chose mostly installation art.
 But, being the point of the show is to create work in the gallery space with onlookers at times, and their fellow artists, I thought it could become interesting when the end result is revealed.